arhat-dev/dukkha/README.md

 ### Content Rendering Features

+- Rendering suffix
-- Rendering suffix, have a look at [arhat-dev/rs][rs] to familiar yourself with rendering suffix
+  - This is the way we make YAML files Makefiles, have a look at [arhat-dev/rs][rs] to familiar yourself with rendering suffix if you're not.
   - Renderers like `http`, `env`, `file`, `template` ... are available in dukkha as built-in renderers

 - Available as a cli for custom content rendering, run `dukkha render` over your own yaml docs using rendering suffix